PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-Personally, I recommend installing the Vulkan SDK on both Windows and Linux anyway, since it includes the Loader, and others interesting tools, already compiled (included the **vkcube** program test).
+I recommend installing the Vulkan SDK on both Windows and Linux anyway, since it includes the Loader, and others interesting tools, already compiled (included the **vkcube** program test).
 Alternatively, you can refer to the Khronos Group repositories to get updated header files, and build the Loader and tools directly from the source code.

 ><br>
 >